treyhunner/treyhunner.github.com/source/_posts/2018-04-04-keyword-arguments-in-python.markdown

 (-1.0, -2.0)
 ```

-That can come in hand, but with the particular function we've written here it's most clear to use all positional arguments or all keyword arguments.
+That can come in handy, but with the particular function we've written here it's most clear to use all positional arguments or all keyword arguments.

 ## Why use keyword arguments?